verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 For detailed instructions on how to install and customize Verrazzano on a Kubernetes cluster using a specific profile, see the [Installation Guide]({{< relref "/docs/setup/install/installation.md" >}}) and [Installation Profiles]({{< relref "/docs/setup/install/profiles.md" >}}).

-## Register the managed cluster using VerrazzanoManagedCluster
+## Register the managed cluster

-{{< alert title="NOTE" color="primary" >}}
-If Rancher is not enabled, then refer to [Verrazzano multicluster installation without Rancher]({{< relref "docs/setup/install/mc-install/multicluster-no-rancher.md" >}}) because additional steps will be required to register a managed cluster.
-{{< /alert >}}

-To register using VerrazzanoManagedCluster, complete the following steps:
+To register the managed cluster using VerrazzanoManagedCluster, complete the following steps:

-1. To begin the registration process for a managed cluster named `managed1`, apply the VerrazzanoManagedCluster object on the admin cluster.
+1. To begin the registration process for a managed cluster named `managed1`, apply the VerrazzanoManagedCluster resource on the admin cluster.
 {{< clipboard >}}
 <div class="highlight">